-- the School treats concerns about student safety and wellbeing seriously - the School has clear procedures for responding to student safety and wellbeing concerns - the School and School personnel are complying with their statutory reporting obligations with respect to grooming, child abuse and reportable conduct.
+- the School treats concerns about student wellbeing seriously; - the School has clear procedures for responding to student wellbeing concerns; - the School and School personnel are complying with their statutory reporting obligations with respect to grooming, child abuse and reportable conduct.

-A number of key terms in this procedure (including, all forms of child abuse, discrimination, reportable conduct and sexual harassment) are defined in the School's Student Safety Policy, which should be read in conjunction with this procedure.
+A number of key terms in this procedure (including, child abuse, discrimination, reportable conduct and sexual harassment) are defined in the School's Student Safety Policy, which should be read in conjunction with this procedure.